Lennart05/toponym/README.md

 ```

 The output is a data frame giving us information about the ratio and
 frequency of each ending.
-This means essentially that 94.86% of the
-German places ending with “-rpe” are in the polygon.
+This means essentially that 94.86% of the places ending with “-rpe” are in the polygon.
 Even though the
 endings are less common in total, “-sb” and “-rby” may be of interest
 too as most occurrences are found in the polygon.
 To be clear what
 happened: Other common suffixes in Great Britian such as “-ton” are